2021 Mitsubishi Outlander photos: Getting ready to plug in vs. Toyota RAV4 Prime

 As the Toyota RAV4 Prime arrives on the market in very limited numbers, there’s an alternative that’s already been offered for years: the Mitsubishi Outlander Plug-In Hybrid.

-Our friends at Electric Vehicle Web have published photos taken in San Diego by a reader of what appears to be the next-generation version of the Outlander—a model that Mitsubishi has already confirmed will continue serving up the brand’s excellent plug-in hybrid functionality.
+Our friends at Electric Vehicle Web have allowed us to pass along these photos taken in San Diego of what appears to be the next-generation version of the Outlander—a model that Mitsubishi has already confirmed will continue serving up the brand’s excellent plug-in hybrid functionality.

 2019 Mitsubishi Outlander Plug-In Hybrid